 December 17 – Prior to a US House of Representatives vote whether to impeach President Donald Trump, rallies took place across the US in support of impeachment.
 This one took place in Denver and drew about 2000.
 Other rallies took place across the state including some of Colorado’s smaller towns.
 Trump was impeached the next day.

-December 10 – To The Nation Report staff, the offsite COP that take place concurrently with the annual UN Climate talks is far more interesting and productive.
-This event usually takes place at a local university and this year it was held at the Universidad Complutense de Madrid.
+December 10 – To The Nation Report staff, the offsite COP that takes place concurrently with the annual UN Climate talks is far more interesting and productive.
+This event usually takes place at a local university of the hosting city and this year it was held at the Universidad Complutense de Madrid.
 The event was titled “Cumbre Social por el Clima.”
 Here, the many solutions and successes to the climate crisis are discussed within communities that often look to indigenous culture that is known to have long had answers to living in harmony with the earth.

 December 9 – Hundreds of thousands turned out on the streets of Madrid to continue the fight against the climate crisis at COP 25 UN Climate Summit.
 Standing out most was the fact that those leading the march stepped off chanting, “NO HUMAN BEING IS ILLEGAL!” thus confirming the joining of movements and solidarity between them.

 December 5 – Organizers of this event called for international media while The Nation Report was the only news organization on location.
-Here survivors of the Francisco Franco regime in Spain are working to preserve the memory of their relatives or to educate about their own repression.
+Here survivors of the Francisco Franco regime in Spain are working to preserve the memory of their relatives or to educate about their own repression during Franco rule.
 The group meets every Thursday in the Plaza del Sol to hold the recently elected, corporate supported Madrid city council accountable for ordering the removal of memorial plaques that bore the names of victims.

 December 3 – The Nation Report was on location at COP 25 in Madrid.
 These activists held an action at the gates to raise awareness about the connection between animal agriculture and the climate crisis.
 In addition the group addressed the animal cruelty involved in the meat industry.
 The organization also served complimentary vegan food inside the conference to anyone who wished to partake.